 - Platform dependent means COM applications can run on only Windows OS.

-To overcome the above problems, DOT NET Framework comes into the picture.
+To overcome the above problems, the DOT NET Framework comes into the picture.

 What .NET Represents?

 NET stands for Network Enabled Technology.
 In .NET, dot (.) refers to object-oriented and NET refers to the internet.
 So the complete .NET means through object-oriented we can implement internet-based applications.

 What is a Framework?

 A framework is a software.
 Or you can say a framework is a collection of many small technologies integrated together to develop applications that can be executed anywhere.

 The DOTNET Framework provides two things are as follows